Skip to Content

 Instructions

-1. Place all the ingredients in a pressure cooker an cook on high pressure for 30 minutes.
-Alternatively, simmer on the hob for 3 to 4 hours.
+1. If pressure cooking, place the ingredients in your pressure cooker and cook on high pressure for 30 minutes.
+If cooking on your stove, place all the ingredients in a large pot and simmer for 2 to 4 hours.
+The longer the better.

 2. Strain through a fine sieve and use as required.
-The stock will keep for 3 days in the fridge and it can be frozen for up to three months.
+The stock will keep for 3 days in the fridge and it can be frozen for up to six months.

 Did you like this recipe?